Pylons/pyramid/docs/narr/hooks.rst

    .. code-block:: xml
       :linenos:

-      <notfound
-          view="helloworld.views.notfound_view"/>
+      <view
+        view="helloworld.views.notfound_view"
+        context="repoze.bfg.exceptions.NotFound"/>

    Replace ``helloworld.views.notfound_view`` with the Python dotted name to the notfound view you want to use.

-   Other attributes of the ``notfound`` directive are documented at :ref:`notfound_directive`.
+Like any other view, the notfound view must accept at least a ``request`` parameter, or both ``context`` and ``request``.
+The ``request`` is the current :term:`request` representing the denied action.
+The ``context`` (if used in the call signature) will be the instance of the :exc:`repoze.bfg.exceptions.NotFound` exception that caused the view to be called.

-Here's some sample code that implements a minimal NotFound view:
+Here's some sample code that implements a minimal NotFound view
+callable:

 .. code-block:: python
    :linenos: